Forward Markets Commission

-On 28 September 2015 the FMC was merged with the Securities and Exchange Board of India (SEBI) to make the regulation of commodity futures market strong.
+On 28 September 2015, the FMC was merged with the Securities and Exchange Board of India (SEBI) to make the regulation of commodity futures market strong.

 History

-Established in 1953 under the provisions of the Forward Contracts (Regulation) Act, 1952, it consists of not less than two but not exceeding four members appointed by the central government, out of them one being nominated by the central government to be the chairman of the commission.
+Established in 1953 under the provisions of the Forward Contracts (Regulation) Act, 1952, it consisted of not less than two but not exceeding four members appointed by the central government, out of them one being nominated by the central government to be the chairman of the commission.

-Since futures traded in India are traditionally on food commodities, the agency was originally overseen by Ministry of Consumer Affairs, Food and Public Distribution (India).
+Since futures traded in India were traditionally on food commodities, the agency was originally overseen by Ministry of Consumer Affairs, Food and Public Distribution (India).

 The commission appeared in the news in March 2012 for their ban on guar gum futures trading after it said the price quadrupled due to its use in fracking causing food inflation.

 In September 2013, the commission responsibility was moved to the Ministry of Finance to reflect that futures trading was becoming more and more a financial activity.